jaredhanson/draft-oauth-scss/draft-hanson-oauth-session-continuity.md

 --- abstract

-This specification defines a mechanism in which clients and resource servers can share session signals with an authorization server.
-These signals are transported using existing OAuth 2.0 endpoints, providing a lightweight approach to continuous authorization.
+This specification defines a mechanism by which an OAuth 2.0 authorization server can maintain a logical authorization session in which protected resources can be accessed over a period time.
+This specification also extends existing OAuth 2.0 endpoints so that dynamic context about the session, such as user location or device health, can be communicated to the authorization server throughout the lifetime of the session.
+Combined, this functionality provides a lightweight approach to continuous authorization.

 --- middle